HealthInnovationEast/ExpansionHunter/docs/usage.md

 ### `--augment`

-Process XG tags of primary BAM Expansion Huneter output to mean absolute ploidy (MAP) and include in the VCF file.
+Process XG tags of primary BAM Expansion Hunter output to mean absolute ploidy (MAP) and include in the VCF file.

-This will result in only the VCF file being retained.
+This will result in no BAM/CRAM in the final output (just VCF, index and json).

 ## Resource options